-The lack of nearby banks and financial services in the communities we support, means that MicroLoan Foundation’s clients have to spend a lot of time and expense travelling to more urban areas to make savings, deposits and repayments.
-Using a mobile money service helps our clients save time and money so that they can focus on their business.
+We work in some of the most rural and remote locations across Malawi, Zambia and Zimbabwe to help those who live in extreme poverty and are most likely to be financially excluded.
+The lack of nearby banks and financial services in the communities we support means that MicroLoan Foundation’s clients have to spend a lot of time and expense travelling to more urban areas to make savings, deposits and repayments.
+Using a mobile money service means women can access capital faster, which is especially important to meet the current high demand for capital.